by Joel Macdonald | Apr 23, 2019 | Uncategorized

 Being a delivery operator is a day-to-day grind.
 But there are concrete steps you can take—even beyond calling platforms like GetSwift and Delivery BIZ Pro, a platform we recently acquired—to solve a lot of your pain.
 Starting today, you can dig into the data and test it out on the road.
 In doing so, you’ll not only be making immediate improvements but also laying the roadmap for your future success, so you can conquer the chaos of delivery and start loving your last mile.

 Interested in conquering the chaos?
 GetSwift can help you start improving your delivery operation in hours.
-Get in touch.
+Launch Your Free 30-Day Trial.

 A GetSwift company Delivery Biz Pro (DBP), which provides software to facilitate delivery between farms and providers of fresh produce to homes and businesses, is pleased to announce its partnership with Ooooby, a digital farmers market headquartered in New Zealand.

 Ooooby specializes in delivery of local organic food from small-scale farmers and will utilize the latest technology from DBP to help put sustainable farming at the heart of the food system in New Zealand, Australia and the United Kingdom.
 The partnership is the latest in a series of international relationships DBP has developed recently, underscoring its flexibility to help companies in every corner of the globe.

 “We’ve been deeply impressed by the fantastic improvements DBP has brought to our customer experience as well as the operational efficiencies the software brings,” said Pete Russell, Founder and CEO of Ooooby.
 “Our customers have been raving about the new shopping interface and we saw an instant increase in average transaction values by over 10%.
 The DBP team has been an absolute delight to work with and we’re very excited about applying more of the powerful features that DBP offers!”